Building trust in target groups for ALUM treatment - an effective, yet misunderstood method for water quality improvement

 Softwater lakes prevail in Scandinavia.
 What is the experience of using Al method in hardwater lakes?

-Even in Sweden, there are hard water lakes close to Stockholm and Uppsala area but this is true, soft water lakes prevail in Sweden.
-There are a lot of experiences with hardwater lakes in EU countries and North America.
-Historically the longevity of treatment is longer in hardwater lakes because you can add more aluminum in one time (treatment).
+Even in Sweden there are hard water lakes close to Stockholm and the Uppsala area but this is true, soft water lakes prevail in Sweden.
+There are a lot of experiences with hard water lakes in EU countries and North-America.
+Historically the longevity of treatment is longer in hard water lakes because you can add more aluminium in one time (treatment).
+With newer treatment methods developed using recent research, however, it is possible to successfully treat both hard and soft water lakes.

 The mixing of sediments is facilitated by both benthivorous fish but also wind.
-Wind-induced sediment mixing is a common phenomenon in shallow lakes.
-How wind exposed shallow lakes should be treated with aluminum?
+Wind induced sediment mixing is a common phenomenon in shallow lakes.
+How wind exposed shallow lakes should be treated with aluminium?

-The method of adding aluminum is very important.
-Aluminum injection in the sediment matrix is more efficient in this case.
-And there is less risk the mineral will blow into other areas of the lake.
+The method of adding aluminium is very important.
+Aluminium injection in the sediment matrix is definitely more efficient in this case.
+And there is less risk the mineral will blow other areas of the lake because it is injected into the upper 10-15 cm of sediment.

 What happens if you have too much Al salt in the water and its not going to bind P?
 What happens with the natural lake?

 It’s a question of binding efficiency.
-The mineral itself does not change but the Al flocs´ surface area decreases and therefore the binding ability of the P is decreasing.
-It means that there is still too much mobile P in the water.
+The mineral itself does not change, but the Al flocs´ surface area decreases and therefore the binding ability of the P decreases.
+It means that there is still too much mobile P in the sediment.
+This can be solved by splitting the treatment into multiple, smaller treatments to improve binding efficiency.

 If the benthivorous fish stock is high in the lake then they will keep the sediment layer busy helping to release P from sediments.
 Is there any point in Al treatment alone?